vlingo/xoom-examples/vlingo-kubernetes-cluster/README.md

 ## Deployment

 Every node will run within a Docker container.
 Therefore, the next step is to build a Docker image based on executable jar previously generated, tagging it as `latest` and pushing it to a Docker repository.
-The `vlingo-kubernetes-cluster` image is already published in a [public repository](https://hub.docker.com/repository/docker/dambrosio/vlingo-kubernetes-cluster), so the next commands is shown only for information purpose because the `vlingo-kubernetes-cluster` image is already published in a [public repository](https://hub.docker.com/repository/docker/dambrosio/vlingo-kubernetes-cluster).
+The `vlingo-kubernetes-cluster` image is already published in a [public repository](https://hub.docker.com/repository/docker/dambrosio/vlingo-kubernetes-cluster), so the next commands are shown only for information purpose because the `vlingo-kubernetes-cluster` image is already published in a [public repository](https://hub.docker.com/repository/docker/dambrosio/vlingo-kubernetes-cluster).

 ```
     $ ./docker build .\ -t vlingo-kubernetes-cluster:latest